taco-xyz/dependency-cascade/README.md

 their modules depend on and the tool will indicate when their services need to be re-tested or re-deployed.

 ### What it isn't
-- A language-specific build-tool (like Bazel)
+- A build tool (like Bazel)
 - Slow (like Bazel)
+- It's not like Bazel, seriously.

 # Typical Use Cases